megharris/cyberockit/images/Assurance Case Comments.md

 6. Evidence has to be nouns only.
 So E1: "Nest Documentation"
 7. e2: I think this is a noun but i have a gut feeling he'll tell us it's too verbose.
 Maybe shorten it to: "source code documentation"
 8. c4: address is misspelled.
+9. UM1: I'd add "Unless" to the beginning of the undermine.

 <br/> Jay -